eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ https://github.com/twitter/scalding
 			+ "Scalding is built on top of Cascading, a Java library that abstracts away low-level Hadoop details."
 			+ "Scalding is comparable to Pig, but offers tight integration with Scala, bringing advantages of Scala to your MapReduce jobs."
++ Should have experience in dealing with XML and JSON data formats.
 + modern tech stack:
 	- React
 	- Redux